 Following a legal challenge to the proposed upgrade of the National Cycle Network along Newham Road, Cornwall Council is in discussions with Newham Business Improvement District and Totally Truro.
 The involved parties are open to exploring an out of court resolution.

-Cornwall Council made the following decision and agreed the statement below with Newham BIDCornwall Council made the following decision and agreed the statement below with Newham BID
+Two days later after the 23rd May statement, Cornwall Council made the following decision and agreed the statement below with Newham BID:

 “The Cornwall Council has issued an operational decision on 25.05.2023 to halt the Newham Scheme; the Council and Newham BID are currently working together in an attempt to reach a resolution that does not involve court intervention and generally in respect of any future plans affecting the Newham Estate.”